-Single Survey Ceilings Visually inspected from floor level.
-The ceilings appear to be lined with a mix of lath and plaster and plasterboard.
-There is PVC cladding to the ceiling in the shower room.
-Internal walls Visually inspected from floor level.
-Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The main walls are dry lined and part plastered on the hard internally, and the partitions are mostly of solid construction.
-The walls are fully clad with composite wet wall boarding in the shower room.
-There is timber dado cladding to some of the walls in the entrance hall.
-There are hardboard wall linings in the box room.
-Floors including sub floors The floors are a mix of suspended timber and solid construction.
+Internal walls Visually inspected from floor level. internal wans Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
+The main walls are plastered on the hard internally, and the partitions are a mix of solid construction and timber studs.
+Floors including sub floors Surfaces of exposed floors were visually inspected.
+No carpets or floor coverings were lifted.
+Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
+Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
+The floors are a mix of suspended timber and solid concrete construction.
 It was not possible to inspect the floor surfaces due to the presence of fitted coverings in all rooms.
-No access was gained into the sub-floor area.
+A hinged hatch in the understairs cupboard provides access into the sub-floor area beneath the middle section of the house.
+The clearance depth is approximately 1.3m, and the solum is sealed with concrete.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The internal doors are a mix of timber panelled, tongue and groove boarded, timber glazed and flush timber types.
-There are fitted units in the kitchen and utility room which are on modern lines.
+The internal doors are a mix of flush hollow core timber and timber glazed types.
+There are fitted units in the kitchen, which are on fairly modern lines.
 A timber carpeted staircase provides access to the first floor landing from the hall.
-Chimney breasts and fireplaces Visually inspected.
+Chimney breasts and fireplaces Not applicable.
+Internal decorations Visually inspected.